eduardofilipelml/eduardofilipelml.github.io/README.md

 # Eduardo Meireles Lopes – Personal Portfolio Website

 Welcome to my personal portfolio!
-This website showcases my professional journey as a Java Software Developer, including my skills, education, experience, and selected projects in enterprise and geospatial technologies.
+This website showcases my professional journey as a Java Software Developer and Creative AI User, including my skills, education, experience, and selected projects in enterprise and geospatial technologies.

 I'm also a AI explorer in my free-time.
 Love to build static web pages that are awesome.
 ---

 ## 🌟 About Me

 Hello!
-I'm **Eduardo Meireles Lopes**, a Java Software Developer based in Lisbon, Portugal.
+I'm **Eduardo Meireles Lopes**, a Java Software Developer and Creative AI User based in Lisbon, Portugal.
 Passioned for solving complex problems and building efficient, maintainable software solutions.

 - **Primary Language:** Java
 - **Other Technologies:** Spring, Swing, Eclipse RCP, JavaScript, Python, Vaadin